frickelzeugs/FingerprintDoorbell/README.md

 Your device should now boot up and the LED ring should start flashing slowly red ("breathing") to signal that it's currently in WiFi Config mode.
 Proceed with the configuration of the device.

-## Method 2: build and flash with Visual Studio Code and PlattformIO
+## Method 3: build and flash with Visual Studio Code and PlattformIO
-Method 1 is the prefered way if you just want a ready to use version of your FingerprintDoorbell.
-But if you want to build it on your own or maybe modify the code in some way to fit your needs please follow the instructions below.
+If you want to build the firmware on your own (e.g. if you want to modify the code or you don't trust binaries) please follow the instructions below.
 I don't want to go into details here and assume that you already have experience with IDEs or using Git repos:
 * Download and install [Visual Studio Code and PlattformIO Extension](https://platformio.org/platformio-ide).
 * Install [Git](https://git-scm.com/downloads) if you don't have already
 * Clone this GitHub repo and open the project workspace in VS Code (you can do this in one step from within VS Code)